Neurological & Nerve Pain Relief for Dogs

 Over The Counter Availability: No. Prescription required.

 Side Effects: Tramadol can cause drowsiness, gastrointestinal upset, and changes in behavior, including agitation or lethargy.
-It may also interact with other medications, so it’s important to follow your vet’s dosage recommendations.
+It may also interact with other medications.

 Anticonvulsants and Neuropathic Pain Meds

-These drugs are particularly useful for dogs with nerve pain related to conditions like spinal cord injuries, IVDD, or conditions that involve nerve damage or abnormal firing of nerve signals, such as seizures or neuropathy.
+These drugs are particularly useful for dogs with nerve pain related to conditions like spinal cord injuries, IVDD, or conditions involving nerve damage or abnormal firing of nerve signals.

 1. Gabapentin

-Function: Gabapentin works by stabilizing nerve activity, preventing the abnormal firing of pain signals, and is commonly used in dogs with neuropathic pain or conditions like IVDD.
+Function: Gabapentin works by stabilizing nerve activity, preventing abnormal firing of pain signals.
+It is commonly used in dogs with neuropathic pain or conditions like IVDD.

 Dosage: The typical starting dose is 5 mg per pound (10 mg/kg) every 8 hours.
-Dosing may be adjusted depending on the dog’s response to the medication.
+Dosing may be adjusted depending on the dog’s response.

 Over The Counter Availability: No. Prescription required.

-Side Effects: Gabapentin is generally well-tolerated, though side effects can include sedation, dizziness, or mild gastrointestinal upset.
-It is typically safe for long-term use but should be tapered off under veterinary supervision.
+Side Effects: Gabapentin is generally well-tolerated, though sedation, dizziness, or mild gastrointestinal upset may occur.

 2. Pregabalin

-Function: Pregabalin, a drug similar to gabapentin, works by inhibiting the release of neurotransmitters that transmit pain signals, making it effective for neuropathic pain.
+Function: Pregabalin helps inhibit the release of neurotransmitters that transmit pain signals, making it effective for neuropathic pain.

 Dosage: The typical dose is 1 to 2 mg per pound (2 to 5 mg per kg) every 12 hours.